-- ♦ A 24 hour on call Duty Officer to whom rail, bus and ferry operators and regulators report the occurrence of accidents and incidents. - ♦ A 24 hour investigation response team capable of providing immediate deployment to an accident or incident site. - ♦ A team of transport safety investigators capable of undertaking investigations into rail, bus and ferry accidents and incidents. - ◆ A dedicated response capability for Confidential Safety Information Reports. - ♦ The provision of detailed accident and incident reports which are designed to improve transport safety. - ♦ The conduct of safety investigations where organisational systemic defects or deficiencies are detected in the course of accident investigations or where safety trend analysis indicates the requirement.
+- ◆ A 24 hour on call Duty Officer to whom NSW bus and ferry operators and regulators report the occurrence of accidents and incidents.
+In accordant with the provisions of the Rail Safety National Law (NSW), and its Collaboration Agreement with the ATSB, notifications of rail accidents and incidents are provided to OTSI by the ATSB. - ♦ A 24 hour investigation response team capable of providing immediate deployment to an accident or incident site. - ♦ A team of transport safety investigators capable of undertaking investigations into rail, bus and ferry accidents and incidents. - ◆ A dedicated response capability for Confidential Safety Information Reports. - ◆ The provision of detailed accident and incident reports which are designed to improve transport safety. - ♦ The conduct of safety investigations where organisational systemic defects or deficiencies are detected in the course of accident investigations or where safety trend analysis indicates the requirement.